Complex and Adaptive Dynamical Systems: A Primer: The Logistic Map and Deterministic Chaos

 the {\em Lyapunov exponent} $\ \lambda=\lambda(r)\ $:

-For positive Lyapunov exponents the time-development is exponentially sensitive to the initial conditions and shows chaotic features.
-This is indeed observed in nature, e.g.\ for populations of reindeer on isolated islands, as well as for the logistic map for $r_\infty<r<4$, compare Fig.\ \ref{chaos_bifurcation}.
+For positive Lyapunov exponents the time development is exponentially sensitive to the initial conditions and shows chaotic features.
+This is indeed observed in nature, e.g.\ for populations of reindeer on isolated islands, as well as for the logistic map for $r_\infty<r<4$, compare Fig.~\ref{chaos_bifurcation}.

+\runinhead{Maximal Lyapunov Exponent} The Lyapunov exponent, as defined by Eq.~(\ref{chaos1_exponent_Lyapunov}) provides a description of the short time behavior.
+For a corresponding characterization of the long time dynamics one defines the \qut{maximal Lyapunov exponent}

+Using Eq.~(\ref{chaos1_exponent_Lyapunov}) for the short time evolution we can decompose $\lambda^{(max)}$ into an averaged sum of short time Lyapunov exponents.
+We leave this as an exercise to the reader, $\lambda^{(max)}$ is also denoted the \qut{global Lyapunov exponent}.

+One needs to select advisedly the number of iterations $n$ in Eq.~(\ref{chaos1_exponent_Lyapunov_maximal}).
+On one side $n$ should be large enough such that short-term fluctuations of the Lyapunov exponent are averaged out.
+The available phase space is however generically finite, for the logistic map $y\in[0,1]$, and two initially close orbits cannot diverge ad infinitum.
+One needs hence to avoid phase-space restrictions, evaluating $\lambda^{(max)}$ for large but finite numbers of iterations $n$.

-\underline{\bf Routes to chaos}\\ The chaotic regime $\ r_\infty<r<4\ $ of the logistic map connects to the regular regime $\ 0<r<r_\infty\ $ with increasing period doubling.
-One speaks of a ``route to chaos via period-doubling''.
+\runinhead{Routes to Chaos} The chaotic regime $\ r_\infty<r<4\ $ of the logistic map connects to the regular regime $\ 0<r<r_\infty\ $ with increasing period doubling.
+One speaks of a \qut{route to chaos via period-doubling}.
 The study of chaotic systems is a wide field of research and a series of routes leading from regular to chaotic behavior have been found.
-Two important alternative routes to chaos are: \begin{itemize} \item {Intermittency route to chaos.}\\ The trajectories are almost periodic, interdispersed with regimes of irregular behaviour.
-The occurence of these irregular bursts increases until the system becomes irregular. \item {Ruelle-–Takens-–Newhouse route to chaos.}\\ A strange attractor appears in a dissipative system after two (Hopf) bifurcations.
-As a function of an external parameter a fixpoint evolves into a limiting cycle (Hopf bifurcation), which then turns into a limiting torus which then turns into a strange attractor. \end{itemize}
+Two important alternative routes to chaos are: \begin{itemize} \item[--] {{The Intermittency} route to chaos.}\\ The trajectories are almost periodic{; they are} interdispersed with regimes of irregular behaviour.
+The occurrence of these irregular bursts increases until the system becomes irregular. \item[--] {{Ruelle--Takens--Newhouse} route to chaos.}\\ A strange attractor appears in a dissipative system after two (Hopf) bifurcations.
+As a function of an external parameter a fixpoint evolves into a limiting cycle (Hopf bifurcation), which then turns into a limiting torus{, which subsequently} turns into a strange attractor. \end{itemize}

-\section{Dissipation and adaption}
+\section{Dissipation and Adaption}

-We have discussed deterministic dynamical systems in the preceding sections, {\it viz} systems for which the time evolution can be computed exactly, at least in principle, once the initial conditions are known.
-We now turn to `stochastic systems', i.e.\ dynamical systems which are influenced by noise and fluctuations.
+, viz systems for which the time evolution can be computed exactly, at least in principle, once the initial conditions are known.
+We now turn to \qut{stochastic systems}, i.e.\ dynamical systems {that} are influenced by noise and fluctuations.

-\subsection{Dissipative systems and strange attractors}
+\subsection{Dissipative Systems and Strange Attractors}